-Written for ensemble proton bern means ‘the blinding reflection’, or perhaps could be misinterpreted as ‘the blinded reflection’.
+Written for ensemble proton bern the title means ‘the blinding reflection’, or perhaps could be misinterpreted as ‘the blinded reflection’.
 The viewer attempts to peer into the depths only to be interrupted by the blinding flash of the sun as it reflects off of the surface and leaves a stinging halo of light on the retina.
 The principles of interaction between the conductor and ensemble and between performers themselves shape the piece as it is written without fully notated rhythm, time signature or barlines.

 RELATIO, like many of my pieces, builds itself from the cellular level.
 The